The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: -invariant elementary systems

 for some $\lambda>0$.
-By (\ref{eq:3.1.2b}) in the irreducible representation labelled by $P$ and $s$, this takes the explicit form
+By (\ref{eq:3.1.2b}) in the irreducible representation labeled by $P$ and $s$, this takes the explicit form

 Using spinorial techniques of general relativity, and in particular the principal spinors of the spinor form of the complex spatial vector $\alpha_i -{\rm i}\lambda\beta_i$, we have already determined the complex eigenvalue $C$.
-It is
+It is given by

-where $m=-j,-j+1,...,j$, and $j$ is such that $2j=\vert s\vert,\vert s \vert+1,...$.
-Hence, by (\ref{eq:3.2.9}), the expectation values are
+where $m=-j,-j+1,...,j$, and $j$ is such that $j=\vert s\vert,\vert s \vert+1,...$.
+Hence, by (\ref{eq:3.2.10}), the expectation values are